 The financial impact of employees needing to change gloves because of poor glove quality is often not counted as downtime and impact on productivity, and should be factored into the overall cost and worker productivity of the business.

-4. RISK OF HAND INJURY – MEDICAL AND OCCUPATIONAL COSTS
+4. RISK OF HAND INJURY – MEDICAL & OCCUPATIONAL COSTS

 Occupational skin diseases (OSD) are the most common non-trauma related occupational illness accounting for approximately 13.5% of all occupational illnesses.
 It is estimated that 1.87 million American workers suffer from OSD each year at a total annual cost of up to $2 Billion.
 The hand was the most common site affected by OSD, with protective gloves found to be the most common primary cause.
 Food workers with OSD on sick leave take longer to return to work than in other professions.
 40% of all worker’s compensation claims involve problems related to exposed skin, 65% of those involve hands or upper extremities with 25% of those workers affected missing 10 to 12 days of work each year.
 To reduce the risk of skin irritation and workers comp claims, good quality gloves meeting improved standards for low chemical and toxic exposure should be used.